gartung/buildfile2cmake/README.md

   Add the installation prefix of "benchmark" to CMAKE_PREFIX_PATH or set "benchmark_DIR" to a directory containing one of the above files.
 If "benchmark" provides a separate development package or SDK, be sure it has been installed.

-CMake Warning at CMakeLists.txt:85 (find_package):
-  By not providing "Findpybind11.cmake" in CMAKE_MODULE_PATH this project has asked CMake to find a package configuration file provided by "pybind11", but CMake did not find one.

-  Could not find a package configuration file provided by "pybind11" with any of the following names:

-    pybind11Config.cmake
-    pybind11-config.cmake

-  Add the installation prefix of "pybind11" to CMAKE_PREFIX_PATH or set "pybind11_DIR" to a directory containing one of the above files.
-If "pybind11" provides a separate development package or SDK, be sure it has been installed.